-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Whistleblowing Policy - a copy of which will be provided to, and understood by, all staff at induction.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

 When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns".
-The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms threshold.
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:
+Allegations that meet the harms threshold include instances where staff have: